Traffic Safety Laws in Illinois

 - Drivers and all passengers must be secured in either a seat belt or child safety seat.

 - Children under 18 years old must wear seat belts when they are riding in vehicles driven by people under 18 years old.

 Failure to comply with the provisions of the Illinois Child Passenger Protection Act is considered a petty offense.
 First-time offenders are subject to a fine which can be waived upon proof of possession of an approved child passenger restraint system.

 Parents may also want to think twice before leaving their children in unattended motor vehicles; they could be charged with neglect.
 Leaving a child (or a pet) in a vehicle could subject them to kidnapping, accidents, or death, especially during inclement weather.
 If you see a child or pet in a car that you believe is endangered, call 911 and stay with the vehicle until authorities arrive.

 Illinois law states that motorists must use their headlights from sunset to sunrise and when rain, snow, fog, or poor weather conditions require the use of windshield wipers.
 Headlights are legally required when objects 1,000 feet away from your vehicle are not visible.
 Your lights must be dimmed 300 feet before you plan to pass another vehicle.

-Motorcycles must be equipped with one headlight that shows objects 500 feet ahead.
+Motorcycles must be equipped with 1 headlight that shows objects 500 feet ahead.
 However, the motorcycle's headlight must remain on whenever the vehicle is in operation.

 Illinois law also requires that bicycles must have headlights if they are to be used at night.
 It must also have a red reflector on the back; you can also use a red light on the rear.